mattstermiller/koffee/README.md

     - Press `U` to redo the last action that was undone or to resume a cancelled action.
 Note that performing any action after an undo will clear the redo list.
     - You can cancel an undo or redo in progress by pressing `Esc`.
 You can resume the undo or redo by invoking it again.
     - Press `gu` to display undo / redo history.
 Press it again or `Esc` to close it.

-- **Copy to Clipboard**: Press `Ctrl + c` to copy the selected item to the Windows Clipboard.
-    - Paste in Windows Explorer or another app that accepts files to copy the file or folder there.
-    - Paste in any text editor or text input to insert the file or folder's path there.

 #### Other
 - Repeat cursor, navigation and undo/redo commands by pressing numbers before the command.
 For example, pressing `4H` will go back 4 times.